Analysis of Arabian stallion lines with Y chromosomal …

 BANDAR LOG – AHR 554075 foals are INELIGIBLE FOR REGISTRATION.
 Bandar Log sire is Djelfor by Manganate by Saint Laurent by Baroud II.
 Bergeronnette is the dam of Bandar Log; she is by Djouran by Saint Laurent.
 Bandar Log had 43 foals in this country with 10 producing foals who have been registered.
 His daughters have all produced at least one daughter who has not any foals shown as registered.
 Only one son’s dam carries the blood of Baroud III with all his other sons outcrosses.
 However this son has 12 daughters and one stallion son to carry on the DNA of Baroud II, Baroud III, and Saint Laurent.

 FLIPPER SBFAR DNA is INELIGIBLE FOR REGISTRATION.
-Tiwaiq is by Flipper, bred in Saudi Arabia, currently being shown as Desert Bred or as Saudi Bred, Saudi 623.
+Tiwaiq at one time was given as Flipper being his sire but the records now show bred in Saudi Arabia, currently being shown as Desert Bred or as Saudi Bred, Saudi 623.
 AHR records show Gosse Du Bearn, SBFAR 10063 as the sire of Flipper with the dam of Flipper as Fleur D’Avril, SBFAR 10141.
 Baseq Al Khalediah, AHR 666679, and Nashwan Al Khalidian, SBFAR 30582, are shown as Tiwaiq sons.
 Nashwan Al Khalidan’s dam, Rayyan’s sire carries both Baroud III and Manganate by Saint Laurent.
 Baseq Al Khalediah’s dam, Keheilan is by Kesberoy by Saint Laurent by Baroud II.
 Flipper is the sire of the dam to Calin Du Loop, Nivada.
 Calin Du Loop is the sire of TH Richie.
 TH Richie is the sire of several RACE producing daughters, including RB Big N Rich, Rich Craft, RB Rich Kin, RB Djudge Djudy, RB Burn Baby Burn, Rich Sister, Rich Frynd, and Rich Kinkga.
 TIDJANI is a Flipper son out of the Saint Laurent daughter, Managhi who is by Saint Laurent.
 FEI Records show Tidjani’s sire as Flipper.
+Madjani by Tidjani has a dam who is all Tunisian breeding, sires and dams.